 When Churches are Facing a Turning Point

-- Discerning the Future of Our Church - This resource was developed for the 2021 Super Saturday session on Assessing and Discerning your Church's Future and can be used in three different ways:
+- Discerning the Future of Our Church - This resource was developed for the 2021 Super Saturday session on Assessing and Discerning your Church's Future and revised in 2023.
+It can be used in three different ways:

 - A member of the CTL can "walk through" this presentation with a church.